taegorov/reading-notes/read02.md

 # Cheat Sheet for Terminal Use

-#### The Command Line

-- A command is usually the first thing you type
-- `echo` displays a system variable
-- You can navigate and edit previous commands using the arrow keys

-#### Basic Navigation

 - `pwd` shows you your current directory
 - `ls` shows you what files are in your current directory
   - `ls [options] [location]` is how it is usually formatted